lsst-sitcom/sitcomtn-135/index.md

 ## WEP Pipeline Tasks

 The Wavefront Estimation Pipeline (WEP) is the code that will analyze defocal images and estimate the Rubin Observatory wavefront in terms of Zernike polynomials.
 The Rubin Active Optics System (AOS) will rely on these estimates to calculate the needed corrections to the optical system to maximize image quality.
-The pipeline runs as a set of Rubin Science Pipeline "Pipe Tasks".
-There are four sets of tasks that make up the pipeline of which the final three are developed by the Rubin AOS team and maintained on github at https://github.com/lsst-ts/ts_wep.
+The pipeline runs as a set of Rubin Science Pipeline "Pipeline Tasks".
+There are four sets of tasks that make up the pipeline of which the final three are developed by the Rubin AOS team and maintained on github in the `ts_wep` repository found at https://github.com/lsst-ts/ts_wep.
 The four jobs that the tasks perform are:

 1. Instrument Signature Removal (ISR): This is performed on the raw images and the code for this task is developed by the Rubin DM team.
 2. Catalog Generation